Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 * I used px to set the height of my background image, which was nice on a small desktop screen, but it gave me a white space browsing from a phone, tablet, or wider screen.
 With this issue, one of the tutors helped me out: I changed the height to 100% and I set a min-height.
 After that, I realized that I have the same problem with my contact form, and I fixed it using the same method.
 * Before submitting this project, I posted my GitHub page in Slack, and I've got a lot of useful feedback on how to make this site more professional.
 * I changed the structure of the code, I fixed some inconsistency in my bootstrap grid, I made the content more readable, I made my portfolio picture clickable,  I updated the links, I edited my README file.
 Thanks for the help to [Simon Daehlin](https://github.com/Eventyret) and [Richard Wells](https://github.com/D0nni387).
+* I took my mentor, [Aaron Sinnot's](https://github.com/aaronsnig501) advice, and the social media icons changed places with the LinkedIn and GitHub buttons, so the user can find my social media accounts on every page in the footer and in the menu navbar I fixed the spacing between the names and the icons.

 #### Homepage